A A new feature at SouthernGarageBands.com!

-The American Legion, site of the "Bee Baby Hops" which were sponsored by Johnny B. Moses, a popular radio station disk jockey.
+The American Legion, site of the "Bee Baby Hops" which were sponsored by Johnny B. Mosses, a popular radio station disk jockey.

 The Bushmen played the South Georgia College gymn in their home town of Douglas, Ga. on a regular basis.